sDessens/churchill-challange/README.md

 # What's this?

 My submission for Churchill Navigation's programming challange: http://churchillnavigation.com/challenge/.
-I got the first place quite early in the challange and held it quite long.
-Final results are still unknown.
+I got the first place around 1 month before the end of the contest, and held it to about an hour before the deadline.
+My final result was #3.

 The problem description is:
  - You are given an array with 10.000.000 points (`float` x, `float` y, `int32_t` rank, `int8_t` id).